Dorisqi/In-request_cs407/README.md

 # In-request_cs407
-This is a Senior Project for cs 407 Purdue Univiversit
+This is a Senior Project for cs 407 Purdue University